carpentries-incubator/machine-learning-trees-python/index.md

 The dataset that we will be using for this project is a subset of the [eICU Collaborative Research Database][eicu-crd] that has been created for demonstration purposes.

-The demo dataset is provided as an SQLite3 file, a relational database comprising approximately 25 tables.
-We will begin by loading relevant data to our local machine.

 <!-- this is an html comment -->

 {% comment %} This is a comment in Liquid {% endcomment %}